What Is an FDD? The Complete Guide for Franchise Buyers (2026)

 Analyze any FDD in minutes - not weeks

-FDDIQ uses AI to extract all 23 items, detect red flags, and compare franchise opportunities side by side.
-Join the waitlist for early access.
+FranchiseIQ helps you extract all 23 items, detect red flags, and compare franchise opportunities side by side.
+Analyze an FDD, browse the database, or upgrade for deeper reports.